article-index

 Giving medication to your pet is never easy, and cats can be especially awkward when it comes to administration since they rarely like to be held still for such a long time.
 We recommend not trying to give ear drops to your cat alone and having someone else on hand to help.

-2. Read the instructions thoroughly—This is to ensure your cat is getting the correct dosage and you are applying the medication correctly.
-You may also want to practice removing the lid one-handed to make administration quick and drama-free without your cat knowing what’s coming.
+2. Read the instructions thoroughly— This is to ensure your cat is getting the correct dosage and you are applying the medication correctly.

 5. Apply the required drops or a liberal amount of ear cleaner directly into your cat’s ear.

-8. Repeat the process on the other ear, if necessary—If you’re using ear drops, check with your vet if one or both ears need to be treated.
+8. Repeat the process on the other ear, if necessary.
+If you’re using ear drops, check with your vet whether one or both ears need treatment.

 9. Reward your cat for their good behaviour and try to add some positive association to having their medicine.

-If your cat has had an ear infection for a long time that has gone untreated, there is also a chance it will require injections, tablets, or even surgery to help treat the disease.
-This is a worst-case scenario that is best avoided, as it can be very distressing for your cat.
-The best course of action for feline ear infections is always prevention.
+If your cat has had an ear infection for a long time that has gone untreated, they may also require injections, tablets, or even surgery to treat the disease.
+This is a worst-case scenario that is best avoided.
+The best course of action for feline ear infections is always prevention

 Deafness in Cats

-Deafness can also begin to develop in your cat as it ages, or it can be a genetic trait that you will usually be aware of already.
-Sudden or unexpected deafness in a cat can also be a sign of infection and should be treated seriously.
+Sudden or unexpected deafness in a cat may also be a sign of infection and should be treated seriously.
 Some of the key signs of deafness in cats include:

-If your cat is in good health but still exhibits these symptoms, it could be a sign that it is deaf, and you should consult your vet for further diagnosis.
+If your cat is in good health but still exhibits these symptoms, they may be deaf, and you should consult your vet for further diagnosis.
 Having a deaf cat can be challenging, but there’s no reason they can’t live a happy and fulfilled life.
 You can learn more about caring for a deaf cat in our blog.

-So long as you stay on top of your cat’s health and regularly check them for signs of dirt or build-up, you can prevent infections before they occur, keeping your cat happy and healthy!
-If you’re looking for an appropriate ear cleaner for your cat, check out our range for great offers on market-leading cat healthcare products to help maintain your cat’s health.
+If you’re looking for an appropriate ear cleaner for your cat, check out our range for great offers on market-leading cat ear care products to help maintain your cat’s ears and overall health.

 This post is an opinion and should only be used as a guide.
 Before starting any program or treatment, you should thoroughly discuss any change to your pet’s care or lifestyle with your vet.